visualizevalue/mint/docs/guide/contracts/factory.md

 # The Factory

 The Factory contract serves two basic purposes.
+Deploying and resolving creator collections.

+## Deploying Collections

 First, it's the entry point for artists, through which they can deploy their own collections without complicated dev knowledge or setup.